MicrosoftDocs/power-automate-docs/flow-docs/prevent-data-loss.md

 If your users contact you about suspended flows, here a few things to consider:

-1. In this example, if there is a valid business reason to share business data between SharePoint and Twitter, you can edit the the DLP policy.
+1. In this example, if there's a valid business reason to share business data between SharePoint and Twitter, you can edit the DLP policy.

 2. Ask the user to edit the flow to comply with the DLP policy.